 “Covid-19 has blown the Overton window wide open.”
 Jeremy Lent

-- Those who have been calling for declarations of climate and ecological emergency, but who were frustrated by the limited response, can now see what a global emergency response looks like.
+- Those who have been calling for declarations of climate and ecological emergency, but who were frustrated by the limited response, can now at least see and show what a global emergency response looks like.

-- The extraordinary response to stem the spread of the virus is dramatically reducing international & local travel and industrial production and, in turn, fossil fuel emissions and air pollution.
+- The extraordinary response to stem the spread of the virus is dramatically reducing (by 80%) international flights and industrial production and, in turn, fossil fuel emissions.
+Holiday cruise ships are docked and some not starting up until 2021.
+The drop in production and local car transport is greatly improving air quality.
 China’s emissions dropped by more than a quarter since February.
 The sudden drop in demand for oil is leaving fossil fuel companies in survival mode.

 - Organisations are switching to virtual digital tools where possible, which despite their downsides, is showing them what is possible and could change habits permanently.